Creagen Dow

 He has developed applications for iOS and Android.
-In 2012, eight years after moving to Los Angeles for his acting career, Creagen started a cannabis business which sold smoking paraphernalia.
-Outside of his work in acting, Creagen has developed a line of ash & resin removing ashtrays called Poke A Bowl.
+Outside of his work in acting, Creagen invented a line of ash & resin-removing ashtrays called Poke A Bowl.
 Poke A Bowl makes an appearance in the music video to "Mind of a Stoner" by rapper Machine Gun Kelly (featuring Wiz Khalifa), and American actress Kathy Bates used it on the Netflix series Disjointed.
 It is currently among the most popular ashtrays.